How Will the New PF Ruling on Employee Benefits Affect Your Contributions?

 jagdish.pathak

-The Madhya Pradesh high court’s ruling that employee benefits, such as house rent, conveyance and special allowances, should be taken into account while computing the employee provident fund contributions may soon be implemented all over the country.
+The Madhya Pradesh High Court's ruling that employee benefits, such as house rent, conveyance, and special allowances, should be taken into account while computing the employee provident fund contributions may soon be implemented all over the country.

-Please find attached the same your reference.
+Please find attached the same for your reference.

 2 Attachment(s) [Login To View]